Quick Search:

 Now, refer to the following steps to learn how to sync Google Drive to another cloud, taking OneDrive as an example.

 Step 2: Hit Add Cloud on the left and add Google Drive and OneDrive, respectively.
+Then, follow the instructions on the screen to permit MultCloud.

 Add Google Drive and OneDrive